 You can also declare from your account opened on my.service-public.fr.
 Simply create an “account link” that allows you to switch to your personal tax space.
 Then, you can access your return from your My-Public account without re-entering your credentials.
 If you do not have any changes or additions to your return, you can declare via the Internet in three clicks.

-In this case, you can also send your declaration by smartphone, by downloading free the application “taxes.gouv”.
+In this case, you can also send your declaration by smartphone, by downloading the free application “impots.gouv”.
 It also allows you to pay your taxes and change your due dates.

 Your tax bill will be calculated automatically and you will receive an acknowledgment of receipt of your income tax return.

-By law, you must keep the records you need to complete a complete and correct tax return.
-If your return is incomplete and you are then recognized as a taxpayer, you may have to pay penalties and penalties.
+By law, you must keep the records you need to complete a correct tax return.
+If your return is incomplete and you are then recognized as a taxpayer, you may have to pay penalties.

 What income to report?

-Among the income to be mentioned in his tax return, there are of course those that make up the taxable wage, that is to say:
+Among the income to be mentioned in one’s tax return, there are of course those that make up the taxable revenue, that is to say:

 - The fixed remuneration paid by the employer and the increase in overtime